Homemade Hamburger Helper

 Notes

-- Nutrition Facts: Since different brands of ingredients have different nutritional information, the information shown is just an estimate.
+- Nutrition Facts: Nutrition is calculated for the entire batch.
+Since different brands of ingredients have different nutritional information, the information shown is just an estimate.
+This website is not intended as nutritional advice, or a diet or health plan.
+Readers of this website are ultimately responsible for all decisions pertaining to their health.

 It’s amazing what a few simple ingredients can make sometimes!!
 Thank you so much and I am so glad you liked it!!